marcojakob/code.makery.ch/content/library/html-css/part4/_index.en.md

 ## Other DevTools Features

 There are many more ways to work with *DevTools*.
-If you want to know more about it, read the [DevTools documentation](https://developer.chrome.com/devtools/index).
+If you want to know more about it, read the [DevTools documentation](https://developers.google.com/web/tools/chrome-devtools/).

-There is also a very good [DevTools online course](http://discover-devtools.codeschool.com/), which is available for free.

 ## What's next?